Introduction

 Solitaire

-• first, the stent is deployed over the entire extent of the thrombus (for 3-10 minutes)
+• at first, the stent is deployed over the entire length of the thrombus (for 3-10 minutes)

-• then, the extraction of the stent with thrombus follows
+• this is followed by extraction of the stent with thrombus

 • during extraction, proximal balloon occlusion of the artery with simultaneous aspiration to achieve retrograde flow is recommended

-• permanent stent unbundling is not currently approved
+• permanent unbundling of the stent is not currently approved

-• the method may be combined with local administration of tPA (IAT)
+• method may be combined with local administration of tPA (IAT) to enhance clot dissolution

 • approved by FDA in 3/2012 for the treatment of acute stroke based on the results of the SWIFT trial

-• the Solitaire device achieved better angiographic, safety, and clinical outcomes than did the Merci Retrieval System
+• the Solitaire device achieved better angiographic, safety, and clinical outcomes than the Merci Retrieval System

 • a meta-analysis of 6 European trials included 141 patients (mean NIHSS 18) with intracranial vessel occlusion and confirmed good results [Dávalos, 2012]